The C*-algebra of the Boidol group: Norm control of dual limits.

 \section{Norm control of dual limits.}

-In this section, we will describe the conditions that our C*-algebra as the image of the Fourier transform must fulfill and characterise the C*-algebra of Biodol's group (Theorem~\ref{Cster G identified}).
+In this section, we will describe the conditions that our C*-algebra as the image of the Fourier transform must fulfil, and characterise the C*-algebra of the Biodol group which will be our main result (Theorem~\ref{Cster G identified}).